Abhicodes8/MidtermLoadForecasting/README.md

 ## Objective
 The goal of this project is to improve the accuracy and interpretability of electricity load forecasts for grid planning and energy resource management.
 By leveraging advanced machine learning models (XGBoost, LSTM, etc) and SHAP-based explainability, this pipeline enables users to:

-Predict electricity demand from several hours up to months in advance.
+1. Predict electricity demand from several hours up to months in advance.

-Analyze feature importance and temporal patterns as well as maintaing explainability at the same time.
+2. Analyze feature importance and temporal patterns as well as maintaing explainability at the same time.

 ## Setup
 1. Clone the Repository
-cd load-forecasting
+Use: cd load-forecasting
 2. Set Up a Virtual Environment
 3. Install Dependencies